Most important KPIs for shipping

 This KPI is the basic measure of timely delivery in its complete condition.
 “In full” is an important distinction for this metric.
 Unless the entire order arrives on time in the full quantity that was purchased, the order should be considered late.

-Two: Average days late
+Two: Average Days Late

 Just recently I ordered a gift for a friend’s birthday from an online vendor.
 The order was promised to reach my door within seven to 10 days.
 I had a two-week window until her birthday, so 10 days would still allow me plenty of time.
 Except it didn’t arrive in 10 days.
 Or 11.
 Or 12.
 When I tracked my package I saw that it was still on a shipping container on its way from China … and it would arrive in another two weeks.
 I was not happy.
 The chances of me using that vendor again?
 Zero.

-In another instance, a shipment of household cleaning supplies coming from an online marketplace that I commonly purchase from wasn’t waiting for me on my front porch on the guaranteed delivery day.
+In another instance, a shipment of household cleaning supplies from an online marketplace that I commonly purchase from wasn’t waiting for me on my front porch on the guaranteed delivery day.
 This vendor, however, almost always makes good on their delivery promises.
 In many instances, packages even show up early.
 Will this instance of late delivery weaken my loyalty to their brand?
 Absolutely not.

-When it comes to shipping metrics, quality of delivery is just as important of time of delivery.
+When it comes to shipping metrics, quality of delivery is just as important as time of delivery.
 Does it actually contain what the customer ordered?
 Did the delivery arrive in the same condition as when it left the warehouse?

 Was it the vendor’s warehouse where this damage took place or was it the fault of the delivery service?
 In the end, it doesn’t matter because the items still had to go back to the vendor, counting as a red X for this shipping KPI.
 So if you aren’t doing the delivery internally, be sure the company you partner with is one you trust.

-Four: Order picking accuracy
+Four: Order Picking Accuracy

-While many of the aforementioned KPIs can be attributed to anything along the line from warehouse to customer, order picking accuracy is focused specifically on the quality of warehouse operations.
+While many of the aforementioned KPIs can be attributed to anything along the line from warehouse to customer, order-picking accuracy is focused specifically on the quality of warehouse operations.
 Order picking errors result in the wrong product reaching the customer.
 It also signifies a breakdown in warehouse efficiency, as time must be taken to return the incorrect order and track down the right one to re-send to the customer.

 A proper system will ensure some type of verification process for each item before it leaves the warehouse.
 This should be digitally recorded and analyzed to spot any trends and fix any problems proactively.